djoos-cookbooks/newrelic_meetme_plugin/README.md

 Usage
 =====

+There are two ways to use this cookbook: the lwrp resource or the default recipe.

+## default recipe:

 1. include `recipe[newrelic_meetme_plugin]`
 2. change the `node['newrelic_meetme_plugin']['license']` attribute to your New Relic license key
 --- OR ---
 override the attributes on a higher level (http://wiki.opscode.com/display/chef/Attributes#Attributes-AttributesPrecedence)

+## newrelic_meetme_plugin lwrp:

+The `newrelic_meetme_plugin` resource will install or remove the plugin and populate the config file.
+See test/fixtures/cookbooks/meetme_lwrp_test/recipes/install.rb for an example.

+#### Prerequisites
+* Python and Pip need to be installed
+* The user running the agent needs to exist

+#### Actions

+- :install - Install the meetme plugin package and populate config.
+- :remove  -  Uninstall the meetme plugin package and remove config

+#### Attribute parameters

+* `'license'` New Relic license key
+* `'virtualenv'` the python virtualenv to install the pip package into
+* `'config_file'` the path to config file.
+Default '/etc/newrelic/newrelic-plugin-agent.cfg'
+* `'cookbook'` - Sets cookbook for template, defaults to this cookbook newrelic_meetme_plugin.
+* `'source'` - Sets source for template, defaults to 'newrelic-plugin-agent-cfg.erb'
+* `'wake_interval'`- The New Relic plugin agent wake interval, defaults to 60
+* `'proxy'`- The New Relic plugin agent proxy, optional
+* `'services'`- A hash of services to monitor.
+See Attributes.
+Default empty hash.
+* `'additional_requirements'`- The New Relic plugin agent's additional requirements, eg. ["mongodb", "pgbouncer", "postgresql"] - defaults to []
+* `'service_name'`- The New Relic MeetMe plugin service name, defaults to 'newrelic-plugin-agent'
+* `'user'`- Defaults to 'newrelic'.
+This user is not created by the cookbook or the PyPi package, so the default value will cause the plugin agent to fail if the `newrelic` user does not exist.
+* `'pid_file'`- The New Relic plugin agent PID file name, defaults to "/var/run/newrelic/newrelic-plugin-agent.pid"
+* `'log_file'`- The New Relic plugin agent log file name, defaults to "/var/log/newrelic/newrelic-plugin-agent.log"

 License and Authors
 ===================